keymetrics/doc-pm2/en/plus/guide/configuration.md

 #### Active Mode

-In active mode, you need to create a probe and call the method `set()` to update the value.
+In active mode, you need to save the return of the `metric` method.
+This will give you an object that has the method `set()`.
+Use this method to update the value of the metric.

 ```javascript
 const { Realtime_Value } = io.metric({